clausmullie/open-zaak/GOVERNANCE.md

 * Ideas and contributions accepted according to their technical merit and alignment with project objectives, scope, and design principles.
 * We strive to document all changes to the OpenZaak organization, OpenZaak code repositories, and OpenZaak related activities (e.g. level, involvement, etc) in public.

 That being said, it is possible some decisions may not be open or visible in this repo - particularly if they relate to other components.

+It is also not currently the aim of this community to actively grow a community of contributors.
+It is expected that the majority of development is performed by parties that have been contractually appointed to do so.

 ## Governance bodies